Sunoco Tech Corner

-Rule of thumb is that for every 2nd digit of the SG increase, you reduce the fuelling with 1% and for every 2nd digit of SG decrease, you increase the fuelling with 1%.
+The rule of thumb is that for every 2nd digit of the SG increase, you reduce the fuelling by 1%, and for every 2nd digit of SG decrease, you increase the fuelling by 1%.

-Likewise, if the fuel has an oxygen content of 3.7% instead of 2.7% you need to increase the fuel with 1% and if the fuel has an oxygen content of 1.7% you need to reduce the fuel with 1% if the SG remains the same.
+Likewise, if the fuel has an oxygen content of 3.7% instead of 2.7%, you need to increase the fuel by 1%, and if the fuel has an oxygen content of 1.7%, you need to reduce the fuel by 1% if the SG remains the same.

-Taking all aspects into consideration the upside with pump-fuel is that they are cheap.
+Taking all aspects into consideration, the upside with pump fuels is that they are cheap.
 The downside is that the variation throughout the country means that the race engine could run lean or rich.
-Race-fuels regardless of specification will have their unique oxygen content and SG throughout the year whereas pump-fuels have also got summer and winter blends to throw into the mix of inconsistency.
+Race fuels, regardless of specification, will have their unique oxygen content and SG throughout the year, whereas pump fuels also have summer and winter blends to throw into the mix of inconsistency.

 Methanol and Ethanol and Octane numbers

-By using 3 times the amount of ethanol the octane is not going to increase with a factor three.
-Furthermore, the octane testing machines are not designed for the amount of oxygen in an E85 so we have to estimate and some racing fuel companies are estimating quite liberally whilst Sunoco’s policy is on the very conservative side.
-That’s why the Sunoco E85R is rated at 104RON but most competitors are rated at 109RON.
+By using 3 times the amount of Ethanol, the octane is not going to increase by a factor of three.
+Furthermore, the octane-testing machines are not designed for the amount of oxygen in an E85, so we have to estimate.
+Some racing fuel companies estimate quite liberally, while Sunoco’s policy is to estimate on the very conservative side.
+That’s why the Sunoco E85R is rated at 104RON whereas most competitors are rated at 109RON.